Nickchapman3773/Uranium-Fever/README.md

 ## UI
 - Quick Select - Seamlessly adds new and intuitive quick-access weapon and aid selection menus.
 - Item Cards - Adds new, real-time, detailed stat menus to inspected items.
-- Keybind Quick Display - Adds a customized list of pre-configured hotkeys and function descriptions for quick reference.
 - Radiation Visuals - Adds new visual effects when the player is exposed to radiation, including ionizing particles, static noise, and blurred vision.
-- Simple Subtle Camera Shake - Adds subtle yet immersive camera responsiveness to injuries.

 ## Balance
 - Sweets Simple Settings - Adjusts various gameplay settings to provide a more difficult and hardcore experience.
 Modifications include damage, health, AP, carry weight, crippled limb penalties, dismemberment, skill tags, and vendor respawn timing.
 - Harder Barter Faster Stronger (Sicko Mode) - Rebalances the economy around the barter skill, functionally creating a much more punishing economy.
 - Bullet Time - Utilized in Uranium Fever to completely supplant VATS, Bullet Time is a robust, AP-based, time-scaling function with an emphasis on careful player aim and thoughtful decision making.
 - Armor Damage Overhaul - Replaces the nonsensical base game armor degradation system with a design that is highly customizable and markedly more intuitive.
 - New Blood - A complete reconstruction and rebalancing of damage in its entirety.
-New Blood also adds new features, such as bleeding effects when struck by bladed weapons and formula based knockdown when hit by blunt weapons or shotgun shots.
+New Blood adds new features, such as bleeding effects when struck by bladed weapons and formula based knockdown when hit by blunt weapons or shotgun shots.
 - Famine - A loot scarcity mod that punishes poor resource management habits and forces the player to engage with the barter and crafting systems.
-- RAD Radiation Is Actually Dangerous - A hardcore overhaul to radiation, dehydration, hunger, and sleep deprivation, making these effects considerably more impactful.
+- RAD - Radiation Is Actually Dangerous - A hardcore overhaul of radiation, dehydration, hunger, and sleep deprivation, making these effects considerably more impactful.
 - Sweet Consumables - A top-to-bottom reconstruction of consumables and miscellaneous items with a focus on deliberate and thoughtful balance.
-- Aid Addon - Adds 16 new, hardcore healing items and new survival healing options.
+- Aid Addon - Adds 16 new, hardcore focused healing items and new survival healing options.
 - Sweet Healing Systems - A comprehensive overhaul and rebalancing of doctors, sleep, endurance, infirmary based healing and radiation removal, doctor radiation removal, radiation dispersal over time, infirmary detox, and addiction removal.
-- SPARE Sweet Part and Ammo Rebalance and Expansion - A complete rebalancing of the ammo crafting system, with cohesive breakdown recipes, battery-based energy cell recharging, explosives crafting and breakdown, added ammo types, a consistent ammo naming scheme, a transition to vendor carried boxes of ammo, and general ammo-centric economy improvements.
+- SPARE (Sweet Part and Ammo Rebalance and Expansion) - A complete rebalancing of the ammo crafting system, with cohesive breakdown recipes, battery-based energy cell recharging, explosives crafting and breakdown, added ammo types, a consistent ammo naming scheme, a transition to vendor carried boxes of ammo, and general ammo-centric economy improvements.
-- SWEEP Sweet Weapon Enhancement and Expansion Package - A complete rebalance of weapons intended to create a cohesive and balanced system with more gradual weapon progression.
+- SWEEP (Sweet Weapon Enhancement and Expansion Package) - A complete rebalance of weapons intended to create a cohesive and balanced system with more gradual weapon progression.
 - Sweet Dynamic Detection System - Enhances NPCs ability to detect the player at longer distances, functionally nerfing sniping.
 - Simple AI Merge - A long-term collection of AI improvements made by one of the game’s leading engine experts.
 This mod makes combat far more engaging.
 - Immersive Recoil 2.0 - Adds realistic recoil to guns, making combat far more challenging.
 - Immersive Recoil NPC - Adds a recoil-like mechanic to NPCs, greatly improving the flow of combat.
 - Weapon Jamming Tweaks - Adjusts weapon jamming to foster a more hardcore experience.
 Fixes several jam related bugs, and adds a new jam clearing function.
-- STARS Sweet's Total Armor Rework System - A comprehensive rebalancing of the entire armor suite.
+- STARS (Sweet's Total Armor Rework System) - A comprehensive rebalancing of the entire armor suite.
 Also seamlessly integrates a large collection of the best modded armor retextures and additions.
 - Sweet Perk Overhaul - A complete rebalancing and reimagining of all base game perks, with the goal of making every single perk situationally enticing.
 - Sweet 6 Shooter Perks - A seamless and immersive addition of 99 perks and 22 traits, with the goal of making appealing perks available for all different weapon and armor build types.